Mumbai (Bombay), India

 An article in the Mumbai Mirror describes Mumbai as “unfit for living, at least on the cacophony front.”

-Traffic Infra Tech magazine suggests that the three main contributors to the noise pollution are construction projects, firecrackers and loudspeakers during festivals, and indiscriminate honking.
+Traffic Infra Tech magazine suggests that the three main contributors to noise pollution are construction projects, firecrackers and loudspeakers during festivals, and indiscriminate honking.

 And the worst honking offenders?
 Auto rickshaw and taxi drivers.